Bao Finance (BAO) Price Hits $0.0001

-Bao Finance (BAO) traded down 0% against the US dollar during the 24-hour period ending at 23:00 PM Eastern on May 15th.
-Bao Finance has a market cap of $4.39 million and approximately $33,511.00 worth of Bao Finance was traded on exchanges in the last 24 hours.
-One Bao Finance coin can now be purchased for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last week, Bao Finance has traded down 2.1% against the US dollar.
+Bao Finance (BAO) traded 0.2% lower against the U.S. dollar during the 1-day period ending at 17:00 PM Eastern on May 22nd.
+In the last seven days, Bao Finance has traded down 2.3% against the U.S. dollar.
+One Bao Finance coin can currently be purchased for $0.0001 or 0.00000000 BTC on major exchanges.
+Bao Finance has a total market cap of $4.33 million and approximately $8,930.00 worth of Bao Finance was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed in the last 24 hours: